konstantinschulz/german-covid-texts/docs/src/schemas/credibility.md

 # Credibility
 The credibility layer points to [segment](segment.md) identifiers.
 It marks single segments as having either `high` or `low` credibility.
+Credibility is only annotated for Tweets.